MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-query.md

 You can also change the prompt to control the format of the output, tone, and whether you want the model to supplement the answer with its own training data by changing the prompt.

-Here's another example of LLM output if we refocus the prompt.
+Here's another example of LLM output if we refocus the prompt on fact collection.

 ```python
 # Provide instructions to the model